wesdoyle/jira-actions-test/README.md

 A. Comment on Jira Issue on commit

   - [add-comment-to-issue.yml](.github/workflows/add-comment-to-issue.yml)
+  - On push, find an associated Jira issue from the commits and post a comment to that issue.
+  -  Takes the form "<user> pushed to <branch> in <repository>"

 B. Move issue to Done state when commit message ends with substring `CLOSE ISSUE`